JaKooLit/OpenSuse-Hyprland/README.md

 - If you opted to install SDDM theme, here's the [`LINK`](https://codeberg.org/minMelody/sddm-sequoia) which is a fork of [`LINK`](https://codeberg.org/minMelody/sddm-sequoia)
 - If you opted to install GTK Themes, Icons,  here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons).
 This also includes Bibata Modern Ice cursor.

-#### ⚠️ WARNING!
-If you have GDM already as log-in manager, DO NOT install SDDM
-- You will likely to encounter issues

 #### 🔔 NOTICE TO NVIDIA OWNERS ###
 - Please take note that the nvidia driver will be install is G06 driver, which is for GeForce 700 series (Maxwell, Pascal...) and up see here [`NVIDIA-Opensuse-Link`](https://en.opensuse.org/SDB:NVIDIA_drivers)
 - You can edit the install-scripts/nvidia.sh if you require for older cards.
 However, do take note that it may not work as older nvidia drivers dont support wayland well.
 > [!IMPORTANT]
-> If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
+> If you want to use nouveau driver, dont choose nvidia in the option.
 This is because the nvidia installer part, it will blacklist nouveau.
 Hyprland will still be installed but it will skip blacklisting nouveau.
 - NVIDIA users / owners, after installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)

 #### 🔔 NOTICE TO ASUS ROG Laptop owners ###